canonical/ubuntu-pro-client/docs/index.rst

          'universe' repository.

-         * ``ros`` provides security updates to the 600+ packages for ROS 1 Kinetic and Melodic, and ROS 2 Foxy.
+         * ``ros`` provides security updates to the 600+ packages for ROS 1 Kinetic and Melodic, and ROS 2 Foxy -- in addition to the security coverage already provided by ESM.

          * ``ros-updates`` also gives you access to non-security updates.